Lemons, Lavender, & Laundry

 The image above shows the table with its two coats of paint.
 Much better coverage.

-This next step was where I totally messed up on the piece in our living room.
-I had seen wax brushes before, and thought that was what I should be using to apply the dark wax.
-However, I found that the wax went on rather thick and it dried so quickly that it turned out blotchy.
-After doing a bit of research, I found out that you could use an old rag to apply the wax instead, which gives you more control over how much you are applying.
-You really don’t need much at all.
-Take a quarter-size amount, and simply rub the wax with the grain of the wood until I no more wax will spread; then quickly wiped off any excess.
+I have seen wax brushes used in wax applications and thought that was what I should be using to apply the dark wax.
+However, I found the wax went on rather thick and it dried so quickly that it turned out blotchy.
+After doing a bit of research, I found that you can use a lint-free cloth to apply wax instead, which gives you more control over how much you are applying.
+(You really don’t need much at all.)
+Take a quarter-size amount, and simply rub on the wax with the grain of the wood until no more wax will spread; then quickly wipe off any excess.

 The real key is quickly wiping off any excess wax.
 Wax dries fast, so you can’t wait too long or you’ll end up with uneven color.
 It’s best to work on small sections, rather than trying to apply the wax to a larger area all at once.
 Here’s a close-up of the table once the wax has been applied.